originphp/framework/origin/docs/development/getting-started.md

 ### Import the schema

 Before working on your app you will want to have the database schema setup.
-Paste your schema in `config/schema.sql`
+Paste your schema in `config/schema/schema.sql`

-From within your project directory run the following command
+Or from within your project directory run the following command

 `bin/console schema import`

-This has now imported your SQL file.
+This has now imported the schema.sql file.

 ## Code Generation